-“Where it begins”: Young hungry locusts bulk up in Somalia
+‘Where it begins’: Young hungry locusts bulk up in Somalia

 “If at that time there are huge quantities of locusts around, it will have a devastating impact on the crops,” Burgeon said.

-Other East African countries including Uganda, South Sudan, Eritrea and Djibouti are also at risk, Burgeon said.
+Other East African countries including South Sudan, Eritrea and Djibouti are also at risk, Burgeon said.
 Millions of people in some of these places are already facing hunger in the wake of civil war or more common challenges such as poverty.

+Locusts began to arrive Sunday in Uganda, reaching a village near the Kenyan border, according to Martin Owor, the country’s commissioner in charge of disaster preparedness.

+The swarm spotted in Amudat district was “certainly big,” and the prime minister was expected to lead an evening emergency meeting on Uganda’s first major locust outbreak since the 1960s, Owor said.

 Here in rural Somalia, where about 50% of the people depend on animals for their livelihoods, the locusts are eating the pasturage.
 The animals weaken, their milk decreases and small children, who depend on the milk to survive, suffer skyrocketing malnutrition, the experts said.